rwifislax/cmdforobfuscator/README.md

 # CMD Commands FORobfuscator
 Python script to automate the generation of obfuscated CMD commands by a FORobfuscation technique.

-the FORobfuscation technique was puled from a linked in post by Dahvid Schloss.
+the FORobfuscation technique was pulled from a linked in post by Dahvid Schloss.
 Special Thanks.